watsonrp/SysOps/chef/README.md

                to the newly launched instances****

 - Change dir to /srv/bootstrap
-- Execute the newInstance.sh , provide all the needed arguments , for the chef role currently only base and web are supported try them both !
+- Execute the newInstance.sh , provide all the needed arguments , for the chef role currently only base and web are supported!

 Usage: